-The team inspires future scholar athletes through clinics for Boynton Beach STEM elementary school students.
-Throughout the five-day Florida trip, players work day and night to refine skills, learn plays, and reestablish court chemistry.
-The students who participate in these clinics receive basketballs and shirts designed by Cooper Union players, all donated by famous and distinguished alumni.
+The team inspires future scholar-athletes through clinics for the students at Poinciana STEM Elementary Magnet School (Boynton Beach).
+Throughout the five-day Florida trip, players work day and night to refine skills, learn plays, and re-establish court chemistry.
+The students who excitedly participate in these clinics receive basketballs and shirts designed by Cooper Union players, all donated by famous and distinguished alumni.

 In addition to these focused practice sessions, three students on the most recent Florida trip, Jean Lam ChE '17, Jamie Chan ChE'16, and Kayla Weg ChE'16, conducted a science workshop for the elementary school's third graders.
 We will expand the academic components to the trip; and according to Dean Baker, they will be major parts of future Florida trips.
 As scholar-athletes, members of the Cooper Union teams always strive to give back to the community through education.